 We are committed to maintaining fiscal integrity and promoting sustainable waste diversion through our services and programs.

 Crews collected 70,000 tons of total material in 2022 and 37% of the residential waste stream was diverted from the landfill through recycling and composting.
 We continue to identify opportunities to increase this number.

 The Sustainability Department’s Waste & Recycling Division operates as one of the City’s Enterprise Funds (the Refuse Fund), meaning it is sustained solely through service fees.
-These are collected through residents’ Public Utilities bills under the “Container” line item.
-(Please see the image in the below drop-down menu).
-The Refuse Fund cannot be used to support any other City services.
-Similarly, waste & recycling services are not supported by the General Fund.
+(While these are collected through residents’ Public Utilities bills under the “Container” line item, please contact the Waste and Recycling customer service team with any questions at 801-535-6999.)

 Questions?
 Please contact us at firstname.lastname@example.org or call 801-535-6999.

 Approved Fee Increases Fiscal Year 2024

 The following fee increases for residential garbage container sizes will take effect in July 2023.

 |60 gallon garbage

 Please note that residential fees are only associated with the size of your garbage can.
 Recycling, compost, and Call 2 Haul services are included at no extra charge.
 You can downsize your garbage container by calling 801-535-6999 or visiting the online Salt Lake City Public Utilities bill portal.